 GHG emissions can be reduced by installing more efficient space and water heating options.
-When it is time for a new furnace or water heater, choose a high-efficiency model, and consider a heat pump space or water heater.
-You can find a case study on our website of a home that completed the Heritage Energy Retrofit Grant program.
+When it is time for a new furnace or water heater, choose a high-efficiency model, and consider an electric heat pump space or water heater.
+You can find a case study of a home that completed the Heritage Energy Retrofit Grant program here.

 Older buildings may not have adequate insulation and it can be a relatively easy way to make a big difference.
 Start with the roof space but you can also look at adding insulation to foundation walls and the underside of floors that are exposed to the outside.
 Cellulose insulation can be blown into wall cavities by an experienced installer without the need to remove interior or exterior finishes.